aws-samples/bedrock-claude-chat/docs/SETUP_IDP.md

 # Step 1: Create a Google OAuth 2.0 Client

-Go to the Google Developer Console.
+1. Go to the Google Developer Console.
-Create a new project or select an existing one.
+2. Create a new project or select an existing one.
-Navigate to "Credentials", then click on "Create Credentials" and choose "OAuth client ID".
+3. Navigate to "Credentials", then click on "Create Credentials" and choose "OAuth client ID".
-Configure the consent screen if prompted.
+4. Configure the consent screen if prompted.
-For the application type, select "Web application".
+5. For the application type, select "Web application".
-Add authorized redirect URIs.
+6. Add authorized redirect URIs.
 These will be the Cognito URLs which Google will redirect to after authentication.
 Typically, they look like https://${your_domain}.auth.region.amazoncognito.com/oauth2/idpresponse.
-You'll set the exact value in the Cognito setup later.
+You'll set the exact value in the Cognito setup later.[See Step5](# Step 5: Update Google OAuth Client with Cognito Redirect URIs)
-Once created, note down the Client ID and Client Secret.
+7. Once created, note down the Client ID and Client Secret.

 # Step 2: Store Google OAuth Credentials in AWS Secrets Manager